Acing an In-person Job Interview

 When people talk about preparing for an interview, what exactly does that mean?
 When it comes to preparation, start first with research.
 The first thing you want to do is check out the company website.
 Spend time reading through the company’s objectives.
 Find out who their customers are and know their competitors.
 Become an expert on the company you are interviewing with.
 The more information you can find, the better.
 Questions may come up during your research, and that’s fine.
 Most likely at the interview, you will be asked if you have any questions.
 Be a step ahead and have that list of questions about the company or questions that are important to you regarding the position.

 Also, research the location of the company.
 Where are they located?
 How long is it going to take me to get there?
 Is there traffic?
 You don’t want any surprises on the big day.
 I recommend even taking a dry run to the company so you know what you are getting yourself into.

-Hopefully these tips will help you get ready for your next interview.
-I know the stress of landing that next job can be overwhelming, especially as we are coming out of a recession and in some industries there is a lack of open jobs.
+Hopefully, these tips will help you get ready for your next interview.
+I know the stress of landing that next job can be overwhelming, especially as we are coming out of a recession, and in some industries, there is a lack of open jobs.
 However, being prepared should get you started in the right direction.
-Before your next interview make it a point to be prepared to win, because it can make the difference in landing your dream job.
+Before your next interview makes it a point to be prepared to win because it can make the difference in landing your dream job.
 If you’re ready to start looking for your dream career, send us your resume today.

 What are your interview tips?
 Let us know in the comment section below.